 - The worker must be performing work that’s outside the scope of the employer’s business.

 - The worker must be “customarily employed” in the same type of work that is being performed for the hiring entity.

 Know Your Rights:

 Be assured that you have rights as an independent contractor.
 You have the right to control your own business dealings and to set your own schedule.
 You have the right to create contracts with your clients and the right to market your services.
 Knowing your rights as an independent contractor is imperative to the overall success of your business, saving you money by avoiding unnecessary fines and penalties.

 Misclassification – The law is on your side:

-If you feel you have been misclassified as an employee instead of an independent contractor, please call SP Employment Lawyers today.
-We will review your case and determine if you have truly been misclassified as an employee and fight for reclassification for your company.
+If you feel you have been misclassified as an employee instead of an independent contractor, please call Scott Law Firm today.
+Matt Scott will review your case and determine if you have truly been misclassified as an employee and fight for reclassification for your company.